Moving Checklist for the Things Your Movers Won’t Pack

-An alternative is hiring movers, like Allied Van Lines, to pack your belongings for you.
+An alternative is hiring local and long distance movers, like Allied Van Lines, to pack your belongings for you.
 However, there are certain things your movers cannot – or shouldn’t – pack.
 See the following moving checklist so you’re aware of what these items are and can strategize about what to do with them before the movers arrive.

 - Oxygen bottles

 - Propane cylinders

 If it’s dangerous for moving companies to move these items, then it’s dangerous for you as well.
 Most of these items can be easily replaced and repurchased upon arrival at your new home.
 That means it’s not worth the risk to transport them.